fgaudo/fridgy/docs/index.md

 ### "Making impossible states impossible"

-Another important rule is to avoid passing objects that may contain invalid data to functions that should not be responsible for validating such data.
+An important rule is to avoid passing objects that may contain invalid data to functions that should not be responsible for validating such data.
 For example, if you need a type to represent a post description, you wouldn't want to use a simple `string`.
 A `string` could be composed entirely of blank characters or start and end with unnecessary spaces — none of which make sense for a description.
 To ensure consistency, each function receiving that string would then need to validate its correctness, increasing the number of test cases.